cdcabrera/patternfly-component-schemas/README.md

 #### 🌳 Individual Component Imports (Tree-Shakeable)
 **Import**: `@patternfly/patternfly-component-schemas`

-**Best for**:
-- Client-side applications
-- Build tools and bundlers
-- IDE integrations (autocomplete, validation)
-- Minimal bundle impact

 **Characteristics**:
+- Optimized for selective access
-- Each component loaded individually (~8 KB per component)
+- Each component loads individually
 - Tree-shakeable (only import what you need)
-- Optimized for selective access
-- Perfect for production bundles

 #### 🚀 JSON-Optimized Interface
 **Import**: `@patternfly/patternfly-component-schemas/json`

-**Best for**:
-- MCP servers
-- AI agents and assistants
-- Server-side tools
-- Bulk schema operations

 **Characteristics**:
+- Optimized for bulk access patterns
 - Lightweight metadata for fast discovery
-- Lazy-loaded full schemas on demand
+- Lazy-loaded (full schemas on demand)
-- Fast queries across all 462 components
-- Optimized for bulk access patterns

 ### Quick Decision Guide

 **Use Tree-Shakeable if you**:
-- Need minimal bundle size
+- Need minimal application bundle size
-- Access only specific components
-- Building client-side applications
+- Are building client-side applications
 - Want per-component imports

 **Use JSON-Optimized if you**:
 - Need all component metadata quickly
-- Building server-side tools
+- Are building server-side tools
-- Implementing MCP servers or AI agents
 - Want fast discovery and bulk operations

 ## 🔧 Development